Hyperuniformity in active fluids reshapes nucleation and capillary-wave dynamics: Derivation of nucleation dynamics equation

 \subsection{Resulting equations}

-We evaluate all integrals entering the scalar product in an arbitrary dimension $d$ in Eq.~\eqref{eq:dynamics_slow_field_before_integral}.
+We evaluate all integrals entering the scalar product (Eq.~\eqref{eq:dynamics_slow_field_before_integral}) in an arbitrary dimension $d$ in Appendix~\ref{sec:integrals_first}.
 In the main text, we focus on the case $d=3$, while the case $d=2$ and its subtleties are deferred to Appendix~\ref{sec:d=2}.

 The equation for the radius $\dot q_R\equiv\dot R$ is found to be:

 where $\gamma_0$ is the mean field surface tension~\cite{onuki2002phase}, $R_c$ is the critical radius

 beyond which supercritical droplets grow deterministically, $\eta_R$ is a Gaussian white noise with unit variance and zero mean, and